 Series Inception/ Reinstatement Date Minimum Investment (\$) Management fee (%) 6 Administration fee (%) 6

-Series A 1 January 7, 2009 500 1.90 0.25
+Series A 1 October 30, 2023 500 1.90 0.25

-Series F 2 January 7, 2009 500 0.90 0.15
+Series F 2 October 30, 2023 500 0.90 0.15

-Series I ^{2,3} January 7, 2009 500 - 0.15
+Series I ^{2,3} October 30, 2023 500 - 0.15

-Series 0 4 None issued -
+Series 0 4 October 30, 2023 -

-Series Private Wealth 5 January 7, 2009 - 0.15
+Series Private Wealth 5 October 30, 2023 0.15

-- (1) Series A is subject to sales or redemption charges; these charges are based on purchase options chosen.
-Securities purchased under the sales charge option may be subject to a negotiated fee of up to 5% at time of initial purchase.
-Securities previously purchased under the redemption charge purchase option may be subject to a redemption fee of up to 3.5% (based on date of initial purchase); new securities are not available under this option but may only be acquired through switching from other Counsel funds. - (2) A negotiable advisory or asset-based fee (plus sales taxes) is payable by investors to their dealer(s) in connection with the securities held in this series.
+- (1) Series A is the only series subject to sales or redemption charges; these charges are based on purchase options chosen.
+Securities purchased under the sales charge option may be subject to a negotiated fee of up to 5% at time of initial purchase. - (2) A negotiable advisory or asset-based fee (plus sales taxes) is payable by investors to their dealer(s) in connection with the securities held in this series.
 The fee may be collected by the Manager from the investor's account through redemption of securities and remitted to the dealer at the investor's request.
-Alternatively, the dealer may collect it directly from the investor. - (3) The management fee for this series is equal to that of Series F but is payable directly by the investor to the Manager rather than by the Fund, generally through the monthly redemption of securities. - (4) There are no management or administration fees for this series since these securities are designed to facilitate fund-of-fund investing where duplication of management fees is prohibited.
-The series' original start date was January 7, 2009.
-This series was terminated on November 7, 2023, when all Series 0 investors redeemed. - (5) There are no management fees for Series Private Wealth.
+Alternatively, the dealer may collect it directly from the investor. - (3) The management fee for this series is equal to that of Series F but is payable directly by the investor to the Manager rather than by the Fund, generally through the monthly redemption of securities. - (4) There are no management or administration fees for this series since these securities are designed to facilitate fund-of-fund investing where duplication of management fees is prohibited. - (5) There are no management fees for Series Private Wealth.
 An investor must enter into an agreement to participate in a discretionary managed program offered by IPC Securities Corporation and agree to pay certain asset-based fees. - (6) The Manager may, at its discretion, waive or lower the management fee (either directly or indirectly) and/or administration fee payable by investors.
 Individual investors may be eligible for a management fee reduction subject to meeting certain requirements as discussed in the Fund's Simplified Prospectus. - (b) Tax Loss Carryforwards